j-sieben/PIT/Doc/using_pit.md

 end my_func;
 ```

 Instances of `MSG_PARAMS` may be passed ot `pit.leave` as well.
 This comes in handy if a method calculates values and you want to log the results.
-As it is also important to log the outcome of parameters in case of an exception, you may pass instances of `MSG_PARAMS` to the error handlers `pit.sql_exception` and `pit.stop` as well.
+As it is also important to log the outcome of parameters in case of an exception, you may pass instances of `MSG_PARAMS` to the error handlers `pit.handle_exception` and `pit.stop` as well.

 As an extension, there is a method called `pit.log_state` that expects an instance of `msg_params` as described above.
 This method allows for easy and flexible logging of variable values within a method without the requirement to create a distinct message for it.
 With this method, you may pass whatever amount of information to the logging mechanism.